|

 According to Russell L. Margolis, MD, the clinical director of the Johns Hopkins Schizophrenia Center at the Johns Hopkins University School of Medicine and the author of the study, these patients were likely misdiagnosed as a result of “checklist psychiatry.”
 In other words, a patient may describe their symptoms to their primary care doctor, and based on that, the doctor makes a diagnosis to get the ball rolling on a treatment plan.

-The reality is that correctly diagnosing a mental health generally requires more than checking symptoms off of a list.
+The reality is that correctly diagnosing mental health generally requires more than checking symptoms off of a list.
 Many disorders have symptoms in common and in some cases, drug addiction can masquerade as a mental disorder.
-Basing a diagnosis off of a couple symptoms that are commonly associated with schizophrenia, such as auditory hallucinations, can result in ineffective treatment.
+Basing a diagnosis on a couple of symptoms that are commonly associated with schizophrenia, such as auditory hallucinations, can result in ineffective treatment.

 According to Margolis, “Hearing voices is a symptom of many different conditions, and sometimes it is just a fleeting phenomenon with little significance.
 At other times when someone reports ‘hearing voices’ it may be a general statement of distress rather than the literal experience of hearing a voice.
 The key point is that hearing voices on its own doesn’t mean a diagnosis of schizophrenia.”